tomrndom/osf-website/src/pages/about/board/index.md

     twitter: 'https://twitter.com/arkady_kanevsky'
   - company: 'Ericsson AB, Ericsson Software Technology'
     description: >-
-      <p>I am focused on, and passionate about, open source technologies for
-      next generation networks.
+      I am focused on, and passionate about, open source technologies for next generation networks.
 Primarily a developer my career has been focused on building and deploying networking technologies  for global and carrier networks, more recently my attention has turned to open source community and technology advancement.</p>

       <p>A strong believer in collaborative development and open technology
-      ecosystem enablement I am  fully invested in exposing technology through open source for global adoption and advancement.</p>
+      ecosystem enablement I am  fully invested in exposing technology through open source for global adoption and advancement.
     name: Christopher Price
     openStack: 'https://www.openstack.org/community/members/profile/18901'
     picture: /img/board/christopherprice.jpg